ARTICLE I – NAME AND PURPOSE

 - The Vice-Chair will chair committees on special subjects as designated by the board.

-The Secretary shall be responsible for keeping records of Board actions, including overseeing the taking of minutes at all board meetings, sending out meeting announcements, distributing copies of minutes and the agenda to each Board members, and assuring that corporate records are maintained.
+The Secretary shall be responsible for ensuring that a record of Board actions is maintained, sending out meeting announcements, distributing the agenda and any relevant documents and ensuring that organizational records are maintained.

 The Treasurer shall make a financial report of husITa expenditures, income, pending income assets, and liabilities at each Board meeting.
 The Treasurer shall chair the finance committee, assist in the preparation of the budget, help develop fundraising plans, and make financial information available to Board members and the public.